Forclosure Survival Guide

 Indecisiveness Can Cost You Big Time

 If you’re likely to lose your house, failing to face this reality immediately can cost you thousands of dollars.
 Here’s why: Any mortgage payments you make now will do you no good if you lose your house in foreclosure.
 Assume your mortgage payment is $2,000 a month, and you scrape together enough money each month to pay your mortgage because you don’t want to lose your house.
-If $2,000 is more than you can afford and you end up in foreclosure, your payments will have been for nothing unless you somehow find a way to get current on your mortgage payments or file and complete a Chapter 13 bankruptcy.
-On the other hand, if you had stopped paying your mortgage six months earlier, you could have saved $12,000 for relocation costs and other expenses.
+If $2,000 is more than you can afford and you end up in foreclosure, your payments will have been for nothing unless you somehow find a way to get current on your mortgage payments or, if you are insolvent, file and complete a bankruptcy.
+If you had stopped paying your mortgage six months earlier, you could have saved $12,000 for relocation costs and other expenses.

 Don’t panic—and don’t get scammed.
 Foreclosure rescue scams are common.
 Almost without exception, you’ll be worse off with these scams than if you let a foreclosure go through.
 (To find out how scammers work and what to look for, see “Don’t Let a Foreclosure ‘Rescue’ Company Scam You,” below.)